sprice89/dwt-docs/indepth/development/angular.md

 # Use Dynamic Web TWAIN with Angular

 [Angular](https://angular.io/) is one of the most popular and mature JavaScript frameworks.
-Check out the following on how to implement features of Dynamic Web TWAIN into an Angular application.
+Check out the following on how to implement Dynamic Web TWAIN into an Angular application.

 ## Preparation

-* Make sure you have [node](https://nodejs.org/) and [Angular CLI](https://cli.angular.io/) installed.
-Example in this article uses `node 14.4.0` and `Angular CLI 9.1.12` .
+* Make sure you have [node](https://nodejs.org/) and [Angular CLI](https://cli.angular.io/) installed. `node 14.4.0` and `Angular CLI 9.1.12` are used in the example below.

 ## Create the sample project